 Of course, almost any database server will perform faster if it has more memory and can store a larger percentage of its data in the cache memory of the server.
-However, IBM solidDB main memory engine's high-performance in-memory technology does much more than merely copy data into memory.
-IBM solidDB main memory engine also uses index structures that are optimized to work with data that is stored entirely in memory.
-IBM solidDB main memory engine also takes into account issues that arise with in-memory tables, such as memory "fragmentation" when tables grow or shrink.
+However, solidDB In-memory Engine's high-performance in-memory technology does much more than merely copy data into memory. solidDB In-memory Engine also uses index structures that are optimized to work with data that is stored entirely in memory. solidDB Inmemory Engine also takes into account issues that arise with in-memory tables, such as memory "fragmentation" when tables grow or shrink.